 In only about 15% of cases, a one-day surgical procedure will be needed to extract bone marrow from the hip bone.
 Don’t worry: sounds scarier than it is.
 Regardless of how the donation is done, the body replenishes the donated stem cells in about 4 to 6 weeks.

 1- Peripheral blood cell (PBSC) donation involves stimulating the production of stem cells for a few days to release them in the bloodstream, then removing a donor's blood through a needle in one arm.
 The blood is passed through a machine that separates out the stem cells used in transplants.
 The remaining blood is returned through the other arm.
 This is how most donations work.

 2- Bone marrow donation is a surgical procedure in which liquid marrow is withdrawn from the back of the donor's hip bone using needles.
 Anesthesia is always used for this procedure, so donors feel no pain during marrow donation.
-This procedure is usually preferred when patients in need of a transplant are small children.
+This procedure is usually preferred when patients in need of a transplant are children.
 Wait, what?
-That's right—there's a lot of little kids out there waiting for your healthy cells!
-So stop being a scaredy-cat and hop into that sexy hospital gown.
+That's right—there's a lot of kids out there waiting for your healthy cells!
+So stop being a scaredy-cat and hop into that hospital gown.

 YOU and only you can choose your donation method.
 You’re the boss of you.

 If I share my DNA, how do you ensure my privacy?

 Super easy: we don’t even come close to your genetics data.
 We don’t see it, we don’t collect it, we don’t touch it, we don’t handle it.
 We’re a communication channel between you and all registries.
 Your DNA doesn’t transit through Swab The World at any time.